jkutner/web-tty-buildpack/README.md

 ## Customizing

 By default, the buildpack starts the terminal in a bash session.
-But you can override this with the `WEB_TTY_COMMAND` env var at build-time.
+But you can override this with the `WEB_TTY_CMD` env var at build-time.
 For example, the following command will start the session in a Python REPL:

 ```
-$ pack build -b jkutner/web-tty -e WEB_TTY_COMMAND=python myapp
+$ pack build -b jkutner/web-tty -e WEB_TTY_CMD=python myapp
 ```

 If the terminal session is not your primary web process, you can override the port it uses by setting `WEB_TTY_PORT` at run-time.
 By defaul it will use `PORT` or `3000`.